Skip over main navigation

 Expand

-Paul is the father of a daughter aged 12 and boy-girl twins aged nine.
+Paul is the father of a daughter aged 14 and boy-girl twins aged ten.
 His son was born with a rare genetic condition, which means that he is a wheelchair user, non-verbal, JEJ fed and has complex epilepsy.

 Paul has a PhD in High Energy Physics and has used the skills he developed exploring why the universe has more matter than antimatter to help clients in sectors as diverse as Sport, Energy, Credit Risk, and Litigation Finance.
 Most of Paul's career has been working in professional sports analytics, helping clubs with player recruitment, and he also helped to develop part of the Premier League's Elite Player Performance Plan.